 The co-op structure of credit unions means that all members benefit financially.

 Minnesota’s credit unions aren’t just good for their members; they invest back in to their communities.
 See how here.

-*Source: Credit Union National Association Minnesota Membership Benefits Report First Quarter 2017
+*Source: Credit Union National Association Minnesota Membership Benefits Report Third-Quarter 2017

 Members of a credit union share a common bond, also known as the credit union’s field of membership.
 This unique aspect of credit unions helps personalize a credit union’s benefits and services to their specific members.

 Many credit unions serve anyone that lives in a defined geographic area such as a specific county or region.

 Companies sponsor credit unions as a benefit for employees; and some credit unions are organized for special trade groups - like aviation or healthcare workers.